adanmoran/ROSRadar/README.md

 Whitepaper
 ==========
-DRIVER DOCUMENTATION AND INITIAL CHARACTERIZATION OF THE ARS430 COMING SOON Expected delivery is summer 2019.
-Contact me for an informal paper in the meantime.
+Contact me for an informal report on our initial analysis of the ARS430's capabilities when using this driver.

 Improvements
 ============